damianhakert/damianhakert.github.io/source/posts/2016-08-30-feature-highlight-resolving-merge-conflicts-in-gitlab.html.md

 the `new-feature` branch was created, and all the changes made in `new-feature`, and applying them to the files changed.

-Most of the time, git can do this automatically, but sometimes it can't: for instance, if we changed a line in our `new-feature` branch, but that line was also changed in `master`.
-When this happens, someone needs to decide which line to use - git can't do this by itself, so it says there's a **merge conflict**.
+Most of the time, git can do this automatically, but sometimes it can't.
+For instance, if we changed a line in our `new-feature` branch, but that line was also changed in `master`, git doesn't know which line to accept.
+When this happens, someone needs to manually tell git which line to use which creates a **merge conflict**.

 (For this post, we will just concentrate on conflicts within a file.
-However, renames and deletions can also cause conflicts, and we [plan on supporting those][20665] in future.)
+However, renames and deletions can also cause conflicts, and we [plan on supporting those][20665] in the future.)

 ## Why are conflicts a problem?

 They're really annoying!

-That's because when there's a conflict, that means that a merge request can't be merged without manual intervention.
-(As above, a conflict means that a merge can't be performed automatically.)
+When there's a conflict, a merge request can't be merged without manual intervention.
+(As mentioned above, a conflict means that a merge can't be performed automatically.)

 If you can't resolve merge conflicts within GitLab, that means that any merge request with a conflict needs to be checked out locally, resolved locally, pushed back, and merged.
-That's a hassle, and can't be done without having some git tools installed locally.
-At GitLab, we want [everyone to be able to collaborate on all digital content][vision], and that means not having to install special tools where possible.
+That's a hassle and can't be done without having some git tools installed locally.
+At GitLab, we want [everyone to be able to collaborate on all digital content][vision], and that means not having to install special tools whenever possible.

 ### Types of conflict resolution

 There are several different ways we might want to resolve a conflict:

 1. Just pick one version, and use that.
 This is often the case with generated files.
-One example is the [`schema.rb`][schema-rb] file in a Rails app: conflicts on the schema version line are common, but we (almost) always want the latest version.
+One example is the [`schema.rb`][schema-rb] file in a Rails app.
+   Conflicts on the schema version line are common, but we (almost) always want the latest version.

 2. Keep the lines from both versions.
 A great example of this is the